REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 then when she was found, she was bound differently.
 So it tells me that there's obviously something else going on here, and I don't quite know what.

-And though no one has yet to be able to successfully isolate those DNA profiles, Detective Pender is confident that that will change.
+And though no one has yet to be able to successfully isolate those DNA profiles, Detective Pender is is confident that that will change.

 One thing Pender is 100% certain on is that he's not giving up.
-Hopefully, with technology and different advancements out there, hopefully, we can do something with what we have.
+Hopefully with technology and different advancements out there, hopefully we can do something with what we have.

 And if we can't now, maybe we will in a year from now or two years from now.
 But I'll never give up on the cases.